Questions and Answers on the Individual Shared Responsibility Provision

 - Incarceration.
 You are in a jail, prison, or similar penal institution or correctional facility after the disposition of charges against you.

-The vast majority of coverage that people have today counts as minimum essential coverage.
+The vast majority of coverage that people have today is minimum essential coverage.
 For those who do not have coverage, who anticipate discontinuing the coverage they have currently, or who want to explore whether more affordable options are available, the Health Insurance Marketplace is open in every state and the District of Columbia.
 The Marketplace helps individuals compare available coverage options, assess their eligibility for financial assistance and find minimum essential coverage that fits their budget.

 8. Is more detailed information available about the individual shared responsibility provision?